Learning with Stochastic Orders: A VDC surrogate via input convex maxout networks

-Both the primal problem $(\mathcal{P}_1)$ (equation \eqref{eq:P_1_def}) and the dual problem $(\mathcal{P}_2)$ (equation \eqref{eq:P_2_def}) are over infinite-dimensional spaces that one cannot optimize over.
-Hence, we cannot compute the VDC nor the CT distance exactly and instead solve a surrogate problem:

-where $\hat{\mathcal{A}}$ is a class of neural network functions included in $\mathcal{A}$ over which we can optimize efficiently.
-In constructing $\hat{\mathcal{A}}$, we want to hardcode the constraints $u$ \textit{convex} and $\nabla u \in K$ \textit{almost everywhere} into the neural network architectures.
+Given the link between the VDC and the convex order, one is inclined to use the VDC as a quantitative proxy to induce convex order domination in optimization problems.
+Estimating the VDC implies solving an optimization problem over convex functions.
+In practice, we only have access to the empirical versions $\mu_n, \nu_n$ of the probability measures $\mu,\nu$; we could compute the VDC between the empirical measures by solving a linear program similar to the ones used in non-parametric convex regression \citep{hildreth1954point}.
+However, the statistical rates for the VDC estimation from samples are cursed by dimension (\autoref{subsec:vdc_rates}), which means that we would need a number of samples exponential in the dimension to get a good estimate.
+Our approach is to focus on a surrogate problem instead: \begin{talign} \sup_{u \in \hat{\mathcal{A}}} \, \int_{\Omega} u \ d(\mu_{-} - \mu_{+}), \end{talign} where $\hat{\mathcal{A}}$ is a class of neural network functions included in $\mathcal{A}$ over which we can optimize efficiently.
+In constructing $\hat{\mathcal{A}}$, we want to hardcode the constraints $u$ \textit{convex} and $\nabla u \in \mathcal{K}$ \textit{almost everywhere} into the neural network architectures.
 A possible approach would be to use the input convex neural networks (ICNNs) introduced by \cite{amos2017input}, which have been used as a surrogate of convex functions for generative modeling with normalizing flows \citep{huang2021convex} in optimal transport \cite{korotin2021do,korotin2021continuous,huang2021convex,makkuva2020optimal} and large scale Wasserstein flows \cite{alvarezmelis2021optimizing,bunne2021jkonet,mokrov2021largescale}.

-However, we found in early experimentation that a superior alternative is to use input convex maxout networks (ICMNs), which are maxout networks \citep{goodfellow2013maxout} that are convex with respect to inputs.
-Maxout networks and ICMNs are defined as follows: \begin{definition}[Maxout networks] For a depth $L \geq 2$, let $\mathcal{M} = (m_1,\dots,m_L)$ be a vector of positive integers such that $m_1 = d$.
-Let $F_{L,\mathcal{M},k}$ be the space of $k$-maxout networks of depth $L$ and widths $\mathcal{M}$, which contains functions of the form